open-telemetry/opentelemetry-demo/src/frontend/README.md

 ## Build Locally

-By running `docker-compose up` at the root of the project you'll have access to the frontend client by going to <localhost:8081>.
+By running `docker compose up` at the root of the project you'll have access to the frontend client by going to <localhost:8081>.

 ## Local development